rlnd-ldwg/disp-lib/README.md

 # display-library
-Small fast library written in avr assembler
+Small fast library written in avr assembler.

-Can be used with standard c/c++ compilers, ARDUINO or pure assembler programming
+Can be used with standard C/C++ compilers, ARDUINO or pure assembler programming

 * for HD44780 compatible LCD's, support for
   * 8/4 bit interface